 The Field Expedition program is Montpelier’s most popular week-long participatory program.
-Started more than 20 years ago, and expanding to approximately 12 programs a year, this program allows you to work side-by-side with professional archaeologists as they guide you through the archaeological method.
-As you learn these techniques, you will experience the excitement of uncovering artifacts and features that have been buried for more than two centuries.
+Started more than 20 years ago, and expanding to approximately 12 programs a year, this program allows you to work side-by-side with professional archaeologists as they guide you working in an excavation unit.While digging through Madison-era deposits, you will experience the excitement of uncovering artifacts and features that have been buried for more than two centuries.

 There is no previous experience needed to participate in the program and we have a wide range of ages attend the programs--from 12-80.
 We have many college students who take the program to gain a better understanding for archaeology and museum programs as a profession.
 In addition, we have other folks attend who are distance learners and need field experience as well as continuing education program participants.
 For students under 16 years of age, we require that a parent or guardian attend with the students, with many parents making it a memorable one-week experience with their son or daughter.
 In addition to the field experience, you will spend a day in the Archaeology Lab where you will be introduced to the post-excavation analysis of archaeological materials that you excavated from the dig site.